matteo14c/HaploCoV/README.md

 ### A typical run of addToTable.pl should look something like:
 `perl addToTable.pl --metadata metadata.tsv --seq sequences.fasta --nproc 16 --outfile linearDataSorted.txt `
-The final output will consist in a metadata table in HaploCoV format, sorted by collection dates.
+The final output will consist in a metadata table in HaploCoV format.
 This table is required for all the subsequent analyses.

 ### Execution times
 Please be aware that typically a single thread/process can align genomes and derive allele variants of about 20k SARS-CoV-2 genomes per hour (160k genomes on 8 cores, or 320k on 16 cores).
 This would mean that processing the complete collection of the more than 11M genomes included in the GISAID database on June 10th 2022  from scratch will take about 20 days if only one core/process is used.
 Computation scales linearly, hence 3 days would be needed if 8 processes are used, and 1.5 days if 16 are used.
 Importantly, since data are added incrementally, this operation needs to be performed only once.